 Are child support recipients required to show how child support money is used?

 While the financial responsibility of both parties is included in the guidelines calculation, child support recipients are not required to file financial reports or receipts to document the use of child support.

-Anyone who has legal custody of a child that resides in Medina County can apply for services.
+Anyone who has legal custody of a child that resides in Medina County can apply.
 An unmarried mother who gives birth has legal custody of her child born in Ohio.
-If the father or third party (guardian, family member, etc.) has a court order granting him/her legal custody of the child, he/she can apply for child support services.
+If the father or third party (guardian, family member, foster care, agency, etc.) has a court order granting him/her legal custody of a child, he/she can complete a IV-D application.

 When can support be established?